Fieldwire/fieldwire_api_docs/source/includes/_sheet_uploads.md

 user_id | User that uploaded sheet
-is_processed | Indicated if sheet upload is finished processing pages | Number of pages in upload
+is_processed | Indicated if sheet upload is finished processing pages | Number of pages in upload folder_id | ID of the folder the sheet upload was added to

 ## Get Sheet Uploads